expressjs/express/docs/guide.md

   * _lastInCollection_  true if this is the last object
   * _collectionLength_  length of the collection

+Local variables passed (or generated) take precedence, however locals passed to the parent view are available in the child view as well.
+So for example if we were to render a blog post with _partial('blog/post', post)_ it would generate the _post_ local, but the view calling this function had the local _user_, it would be available to the _blog/post_ view as well.

 For documentation on altering the object name view [res.partial()](http://expressjs.com/guide.html#res-partial-view-options-).

 __NOTE:__ be careful about when you use partial collections, as rendering an array with a length of 100 means we have to render 100 views.
 For simple collections you may inline the iteration instead of using partial collection support to decrease overhead.